ballerina-platform/module-ballerinax-mssql.driver/README.md

 This Package bundles the latest MSSQL driver so that the mssql connector can be used in ballerina projects easily.

-# Building from the Source
+# Build from the source
-## Setting Up the Prerequisites
+## Set up the prerequisites

 1. Download and install Java SE Development Kit (JDK) version 11 (from one of the following locations).